-- mpfr_check_range changed in MPFR 2.3.2 and MPFR 2.4.
+- The formatted output functions (mpfr_printf, etc.) have slightly changed in MPFR 4.1 in the case where the precision field is empty: trailing zeros were not output with the conversion specifier 'e' / 'E' (the chosen precision was not fully specified and it depended on the input value), and also on the value zero with the conversion specifiers 'f' / 'F' / 'g' / 'G' (this could partly be regarded as a bug); they are now kept in a way similar to the formatted output functions from C. - mpfr_abs, mpfr_neg and mpfr_set changed in MPFR 4.0.
+In previous MPFR versions, the sign bit of a NaN was unspecified; however, in practice, it was set as now specified except for mpfr_neg with a reused argument: mpfr_neg(x,x,rnd). - mpfr_check_range changed in MPFR 2.3.2 and MPFR 2.4.
 If the value is an inexact infinity, the overflow flag is now set (in case it was lost), while it was previously left unchanged.
 This is really what is expected in practice (and what the MPFR code was expecting), so that the previous behavior was regarded as a bug.
-Hence the change in MPFR 2.3.2. - mpfr_get_f changed in MPFR 3.0.
+Hence the change in MPFR 2.3.2. - mpfr_eint changed in MPFR 4.0.
+This function now returns the value of the E1/eint1 function for negative argument (before MPFR 4.0, it was returning NaN). - mpfr_get_f changed in MPFR 3.0.
 This function was returning zero, except for NaN and Inf, which do not exist in MPF.
 The erange flag is now set in these cases, and mpfr_get_f now returns the usual ternary value. - mpfr_get_si, mpfr_get_sj, mpfr_get_ui and mpfr_get_uj changed in MPFR 3.0.
-In previous MPFR versions, the cases where the erange flag is set were unspecified. - mpfr_get_z changed in MPFR 3.0.
+In previous MPFR versions, the cases where the erange flag is set were unspecified. - mpfr_get_str changed in MPFR 4.0.
+This function now sets the NaN flag on NaN input (to follow the usual MPFR rules on NaN and IEEE 754-2008 recommendations on string conversions from Subclause 5.12.1) and sets the inexact flag when the conversion is inexact.

+• mpfr_get_z changed in MPFR 3.0.
 The return type was void; it is now int, and the usual ternary value is returned.
 Thus programs that need to work with both MPFR 2.x and 3.x must not use the return value.
 Even in this case, C code using mpfr_get_z as the second or third term of a conditional operator may also be affected.
 For instance, the following is correct with MPFR 3.0, but not with MPFR 2.x: